DV

 What is the difference between TQQQ and UPRO?

-TQQQ (ProShares UltraPro QQQ) tracks Nasdaq-100 Index with a leverage strategy, while UPRO (ProShares UltraPro S&P500) tracks S&P 500 with a leverage approach.
+TQQQ (ProShares UltraPro QQQ) tracks Nasdaq-100 Index with a leverage approach, while UPRO (ProShares UltraPro S&P500) tracks S&P 500 with a leverage approach.
 They are issued by ProShares and ProShares respectively.

 Can I hold both TQQQ and UPRO?